 Now when you utilize that federated mode you can configure multiple DDSI-services as part of that federation where each DDSI-service ‘manages’ 1 network(-adaptor).
 We can also dynamically ‘bridge’ between networks using such a configuration (in which case there might be no application at all running on the federation, but only 2 DDSI-services and a so-called ‘bridge-service’ that bridges data based on emerging interest, so fully dynamic and where you can furthermore specify white/black-lists to confine certain data on specific networks).

-Alternatively and especially if you want to create an hierarchical system where data on a LAN should be selectively forward to either another LAN or into a cloud, we also have smart routing-services called Vortex-Fog and/or Vortex-Cloud that provide dynamic-discovery-based selective routing of DDSI-based data between LAN’s directly or indirectly via a Vortex-Cloud service deployed on a private or public cloud.
-These solutions implement a transparent ‘extension’ of the ‘DDS-backbone’ where data gets routed from writers to readers based on emerging interest and where these Vortex Fog services mediate between using multicast on the LAN and using (secure-)TCP connectivity over the WAN (towards either another LAN-based ‘FOG’ subsystem or route their data securely (i.e. using authentication, access-control and encryption) towards a Vortex-Cloud service deployed on a public or private cloud.
+Alternatively and especially if you want to create an hierarchical system where data on a LAN should be selectively forwarded to either another LAN or into a cloud, we also have smart routing-service called Vortex Link that provides dynamic-discovery-based selective routing of DDSI-based data between LAN’s directly or indirectly via a cloud service deployed on a private or public cloud.
+This solution implements a transparent ‘extension’ of the ‘DDS-backbone’ where data gets routed from writers to readers based on emerging interest and where these Vortex Link services mediate between using multicast on the LAN and using (secure-)TCP connectivity over the WAN (towards either another LAN-based ‘FOG’ subsystem or route their data securely (i.e. using authentication, access-control and encryption) towards a Vortex-Link service deployed on a public or private cloud.